-Retaining Women Borrowers Borrower retention rate, by gender Percent of women borrowers, by loan cycle or by join year It is much more expensive-up to five times more, according to Women's World Banking's research-to acquire a new customer than to retain an existing one; and women on average tend to be more loyal clients than men.
+At Fundación delamujer, analyzing the share of women borrowers who use key product lines across time showed differences in uptake of certain products.
+Retaining Women Clients Client retention rate, by gender Percent of women clients, by loan cycle or by join year It is much more expensive-up to five times more, according to Women's World Banking's research-to acquire a new customer than to retain an existing one, and women on average tend to be more loyal microfinance clients than men.
 But as an increasingly competitive marketplace creates ever-more options, that loyalty is not something institutions can afford to take for granted.
-Category:
+Tips on Implementation There are numerous definitions of retention in the microfinance industry; Women's World Banking uses the MIX Market definition.
+However, bear in mind that this formula provides only a snapshot of retention within a given year.